Regulatory Model Numbers

 • The switch can be running while a power supply is being installed or removed, but the power supply being replaced must not be connected to a power source.

-• Before you begin, refer to the Arista Networks document Safety Information and Translated Safety Warnings available at: https://www.arista.com/en/support/product-documentation.
+• Before you begin, refer to the Arista Networks document Safety Information and Translated Safety Warnings at https://www.arista.com/en/support/product-documentation.

-Note: Descriptions for the removal and replacement of power supplies and fans are for a representative power supply or fan.
+Note: Descriptions for removing and replacing power supplies and fans are for a representative power supply or fan.
 Locations of status indicator LEDs may differ.
-Refer to the front and rear panel illustrations of your device to locate the appropriate LED.
+Refer to your device's front and rear panel illustrations to locate the appropriate LED.

 Power Supplies